mdeniz/marcus_bikes/README.md

 ### Assumptions

-Given the questions we can assume certain things that will shape even more our solution later:
+Given the questions and the answers, we can assume certain things that will shape even more our solution later:

 1. A part is a product too.
 But we may not want to sell some in isolation, we need to mark them to be part of the catalog somehow.
 2. Not all the products have to be customizable.
 We need to mark the products as customizable.
 3. In order to simplify this exercise, no customizable product can be a part option for another customizable product as this would require a hierarchy of customization that would make the UI much more complex.
 4. Customizable parts can differ from one product to another.
 This means that the possible options for the parts have to be provided while setting up each product.
 5. Customizable attributes can differ from one product to another.
 This means that the possible options for the attributes have to be provided while setting up each product.